TOURISM INFRASTRUCTURES

 Abstract

-The indicator quantifies the accommodation capacity of hotels, complementary facilities, and bed and breakfasts in the territory, as well as estimates the utilization rate of hotels.
-In 2023, the net hotel utilization index reached 51.5%, the highest value since 1995.
+The indicator allows for quantifying the accommodation capacity of hotels, complementary facilities, and bed and breakfasts in the area, as well as estimating the utilization rate of hotel establishments.
+In 2024, the net hotel utilization index reaches 52.8%, confirming its growth and setting a new record high in the historical series considered.

 Description